Deepesh-vendoti/Deepesh-vendoti/README.md

-- 👋 Hey..
+👋 Hey..
 Deep here
-- 👀 a medico on coding journey...
+👀 Cooking up cool Apps for Healthy people & planet
-- 🌱 Currently starting with Web development
+🌱 Comfortable in MERN & building with LLMs, Agentic frameworks 💡 Building at the intersection of HealthTech, Open Source, and Web3 🤝 Always game for collabs & wild ideas that could change lives

-- 💞️ Love to connect for gigs on OpenSource projects in Healthcare / Web3
+💞️ Love to connect for gigs, hackathons 📫 Ping me at: deepesh.vendoti@gmail.com

-- 📫 Reachable on deepesh.vendoti@gmail.com
+ “  Code like a dev...💻...
+Think like a doc...🧑‍⚕️....
+Build like a founder..🚀... ”

 <!---
 Deepesh-vendoti/Deepesh-vendoti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.